kenshikento/willy-app/README.md

 ##Testing
 Too run the test just run ``` php artisan test``` and is located in unit test since there isn't really any component based testing needed here.
+Also if you are running test make sure you have vite running or it wont find files.

 ##General
 Ideally for the groups information would come from Database or potentially Enum which either would output as Collection so for this exercise i just made it output as collection as a property but for real scenario it would be most likly a DB.